unoplatform/uno/doc/articles/contributing/guidelines/breaking-changes.md

 Key things to pay attention to:
 - the report is for each TFM and the assemblies for that TFM.
-- breaking changes which have been blessed have been ~~striked out~~.
+- breaking changes which have been blessed have been ~~struck out~~.
 - `Windows.UI.Xaml.ResourceDictionary::MergedDictionaries()` is the breaking change which has not been blessed and thus the process failed the build.

 ## MonoAndroid80 Platform